ORANGE COUNTY BRUNCH GUIDE

 Ramos House Cafe

-An historic house from 1881, the Ramos House Cafe attracts guests from all places for its vintage feel and close-knit environment.
-It makes a person feel as if they are at a bed-and-breakfast; the owner lives in the house, the garden provides many of the ingredients, and the wines are kept in the cellar below.
-During the weekends, they serve only the brunch menu and for one set price “regardless of age, race, color, or creed.”
-If you want to partake in such an atmosphere of history and American cuisine, choose to go during brunch where they have a prix fixe choice-of menu granting the option of a drink, appetizer and entree per person (dessert is extra).
-We hear that the Bloody Mary is strongly recommended by visitors, as is the unique Apple Beignets.
-Consider this a getaway type of morning.31752 Los Rios St San Juan Capistrano, CA 92675 949.443.1342 Royal Khyber
+With a vintage feel and close-knit environment, the Ramos House Cafe makes a person feel as if they are at a bed-and-breakfast.
+During the weekends, they serve only the brunch menu and for one set price of $40 per person.
+If you want to partake in such an atmosphere of history and American cuisine, choose to go during brunch where they have a prix fixe choice-of menu granting the option of a drink, appetizer, and entree per person (dessert is extra).
+We hear that the unique Apple Cinnamon Beignets are strongly recommended by visitors.
+Consider this a getaway type of morning.31752 Los Rios St San Juan Capistrano, CA 92675 949.443.1342 Memphis Cafe

 Break of Dawn

-We start in on the dishes next and see the international influences in every single part.
-It is methodically chosen to work out and expertly executed; let’s break them down.
-The Smoked Salmon comes with an oatmeal galette (French crusty cake) made with oatmeal soaked in milk overnight, a relish of fennel (with seed) and cucumber, and preserved kumquat caper mayo.
+We begin our meal by starting in on the dishes and tasting the international influences in every bite at Break of Dawn.
+The Smoked Salmon comes with a crispy oatmeal pancake that’s made with oatmeal soaked in milk overnight, a relish of fennel, cucumber, and preserved kumquat caper mayo.
 An herb poached egg finishes everything off nicely with its savory runny yolk.
-The Lamb is a ragout featuring leg of lamb braised overnight with sumac (Middle Eastern), spätzle (German), tomatoes, Brussels sprouts, English peas, arugula, cauliflower, olives, Feta cheese (Greek), pepitas (Mexican) and 63-degree egg (a slow poach used frequently in Japanese cuisine).
-Seasonal vegetables govern the fresh ingredients as well but he jokingly points out that with all of the cuisines on the plate, it is a Vietnamese chef of all people who puts them there.
-If you want to order his Bloody Mary, be prepared to sip down a drink made with wasabi, soju, pickled green beans and bacon.
+The Lamb is a ragout featuring leg of lamb braised overnight with sumac (Middle Eastern), spätzle (German), tomatoes, brussels sprouts, English peas, arugula, cauliflower, olives, feta cheese (Greek), pepitas (Mexican) and 63-degree egg (a slow poach used frequently in Japanese cuisine).
+If you want to order the Bloody Mary, be prepared to sip down a drink made with wasabi, soju, pickled green beans and bacon.
 Yes, it is delicious.24351 Avenida De La Carlota #N-6 Laguna Hills, CA 92653 949.587.9418

-Featuring black and white photos of downtown Fullerton’s Rialto Theatre on its walls from the early 1900s, Rialto Cafe stands nearby its namesake and embodies a retro charm that brings in curious guests who fall in love with the atmosphere.
+Rialto Cafe stands nearby its namesake and embodies a retro charm that brings in curious guests who fall in love with the atmosphere.
 Black and white is used artfully to create a welcoming, simplistic atmosphere that focuses on their gourmet cafe dining and eye for design.
-Here, brunch is not a separately designated menu, but rather, an overlap of hours between Breakfast and Lunch options.
-Seek out their Stuffed French Toast (mascarpone stuffed in a French baguette and topped with seasonal fruit, whipped cream and crème anglaise) for a treat or their Rialto Rancheros (baguette slices topped with a sundried tomato spread, fried eggs and aged Blue cheese) if you want the locals’ favorites.108 W Wilshire Ave Fullerton, CA 92832
+Here, brunch is not a separately designated menu, but rather, an overlap of hours between breakfast and lunch options.
+Seek out their Stuffed French Toast (mascarpone stuffed in a French baguette and topped with seasonal fruit, whipped cream, and crème anglaise) for a treat or their Rialto Rancheros (baguette slices topped with a sundried tomato spread, fried eggs, and aged Blue cheese) if you want the locals’ favorites.108 W Wilshire Ave Fullerton, CA 92832

-Monarch Beach Resort’s newest dining experience, AVEO Table + Bar boasts traditional dishes we love, with a Mediterranean concept—always seasonal, always fresh.
-With beautiful décor, stunning floor-to-ceiling windows, and al fresco seating that gives guests a front and center ocean view, AVEO Table + Bar makes a statement from the moment you enter.
-Executive Chef Collin Thornton’s cuisine makes an impression just as memorable, though, with Mediterranean menu items like their Tuna Nicoise Salad—filled with colorful heirloom cherry tomatoes, poached Yellow-fin Tuna, vibrant Haricot Vert, fingerling potatoes, olive oil and a flavorful Oregano Vinaigrette—you will be transported to aquamarine waters and a warm breeze in no time.
+Monarch Beach Resort’s newest dining experience, AVEO Table + Bar, boasts traditional dishes we love with a Mediterranean concept—always seasonal, always fresh.
+The cuisine at AVEO Table + Bar makes an impression just as memorable, though, with Mediterranean menu items that will transport you to aquamarine waters and a warm breeze in no time.
 AVEO Table + Bar gains recognition by taking advantage of resort-grown herbs and vegetables when crafting their cocktails as well.
-Brunch has never been better with a selection of crab and oysters, Eggs Benedict Florentine and a decadent sweets table to end the festivities.
+Brunch has never been better, but be sure to make reservations for Sunday brunch!

 One Monarch Beach Resort